 Installing Laminate Flooring for Beginners

-When installing laminate flooring, allow a 1/4-inch expansion gap around the perimeter to prevent swollen planks from lifting at the edges.
-Then, install baseboards to hold the floor down.
+When installing laminate flooring, allow a 1/4-inch expansion gap around the perimeter to allow for seasonal expansion and contraction of the flooring.
+Then, install baseboards to hold the flooring down.
 Level the subfloor to remove any bumps that can push against the joints and separate the laminate planks.
 Rack the floor correctly, which means to stagger the end joints randomly and with enough space between them to prevent the end joints from separating.

 You don't necessarily have to plan ahead for a suitable laminate floor pattern, but you do have to have an eye toward subsequent rows as you cut the first plank in any given row.
 The length of that plank determines the length of the last plank in the row, and if you choose carefully, you can use the last plank to start the next row.
 This technique helps reduce waste.